States of Ethiopia

 8. Eritrea: Ertra (variant; see also country listing for Eritrea)

-9. Gambela Peoples: Gambela Hizboch (Amharic)
+9. Gambela Peoples: Gambela Hizboch (Amharic); Gambella (variant)

 10. Gamo Gofa: Gamu Gofa, Gemu Gefa, Gemu Gofa, Gemu Goffa, Gemu Gwefa (with or without hyphen) (variant)